MicrosoftDocs/partner-center-pr.pt-br/partner-center/regional-authorization-overview.md

 |  Rússia         |    RUB   |
 |

-## <a name="taiwan-region-and-market"></a>Mercado e região de Taiwan
+## <a name="taiwan-region-and-market"></a>Taiwan region and market

-Se o local da sua empresa for Taiwan, você pode vender ofertas do CSP para clientes em Taiwan.
+If your company's location is Taiwan, you can sell CSP offers to customers in Taiwan.

 |  País/Região | Moeda |
 |  -------------- |:--------:|